 Prostate cancer reirradiation

-The UK’s first MRIdian at GenesisCare in Oxford provides a safer and more accurate way to repeat radiotherapy for locally recurrent prostate cancer
+We have the UK’s first MRIdian MR linacs at our centres in Oxford and London, providing a safer and more accurate way to repeat radiotherapy for locally recurrent prostate cancer

 Retreatment for prostate cancer